 Different Types of Financial Ratios:

-2 methods in which ratios are categorised.
-Here is the traditional method, where ratios are divided on the source of the accounting statement from where they are received.
+There are two methods in which ratios are categorised.
+The first is the traditional method, where ratios are divided on the source of the accounting statement from where they are received.
 The second is functional distribution, grounded on the merits of the financial ratios and the idea for which they are computed.
-Financial ratios can be classified into 2 types:
+Financial ratios can be classified into two (2) types:

 - Traditional classification

 The traditional division has been made on the grounds of financial statements to which the determinants of ratios belong.
 Based on this principle the ratios are categorised as follows :